 However, the beneficial aspects of stress shrink when the stress is severe enough that a child cannot cope because the stressor lasts for too long or is too intense.
-When this happens, it can lead to both short and long term negative health effects.
-These types of stressors are referred to as toxic stress and include social issues surrounding inequity like poverty, racism, abuse and others.
+When this happens, it can lead to both short- and long-term negative health effects.
+This type of stress is called toxic stress and it includes social stressors such as poverty, racism, abuse, misogyny and others.

-These toxic stressors can also lead to low birth weight or babies who are born before 37 weeks.
-Mothers from communities of color and low-income families are disproportionately affected compared to their white counterparts.
+Toxic stress can also lead to low birth weight - or babies who are born before 37 weeks.
+Mothers from communities of color and low-income families are disproportionately affected by toxic stress, compared to their white counterparts.

-Communities of color face more toxic stress than their white counterparts, micro-aggression and racism are topics these mothers face daily.
-Within the last decade experiences of racism have been linked to three times as many adverse birth outcomes including low-birthweight and preterm births.
-In multiple studies, women of color living in lower income areas experienced more racism and were at a higher risk of delivering a low birthweight baby than their white counterparts living in better neighborhoods.
-This suggests that having a higher income can be a moderate the relation between racism and birth outcomes.
+Women experiencing racism have three times the adverse birth outcomes as women who don't experience racism.
+In multiple studies, women of color living in lower income areas experiencing racism, were at a higher risk of delivering a low birthweight baby than their white counterparts living in better neighborhoods.

 Collins, J. W., David, R. J., Handler, A., Wall, S., & Andes, S. (2004).
 Very Low Birthweight in African American Infants: The Role of Maternal Exposure to Interpersonal Racial Discrimination.
 American Journal of Public Health,94(12), 2132-2138.